 Management performs regular monitoring of the incurred expenses and of the activities related to the management of the insured portfolio.
-In particular outcomes of the stress scenario performed as part of the ORSA are fundamental for identifying elements undermining the realization of the run-off plan and defining if the case addition measures supporting the run-off targets.
+In particular outcomes of the stress scenario performed as part of the ORSA are fundamental for identifying elements undermining the financial strength and operational capacity of the Company.